varshayadav07/Corporate-Layoff-Analysis-Using-SQL/README.md

 3. **Yearly and Monthly Analysis:**
    - Analyzed layoffs per year and identified top companies for each year using ranking.
    - Calculated the rolling total of layoffs per month to observe trends over time.

+4. **Advanced Queries:**
+   - Used CTEs to rank companies by layoffs each year and calculated rolling totals for more detailed insights.

+**Key Findings:**

+- **High Impact Layoffs:** Several startups and high-funding companies, like BritishVolt and Quibi, experienced significant layoffs or closures.
+- **Geographical Trends:** Layoffs were observed across various countries with detailed insights into the distribution by location and country.
+- **Industry Insights:** Certain industries, such as "Crypto," were affected by notable layoffs.
+- **Temporal Trends:** Layoffs showed significant trends and patterns when analyzed over years and months, revealing periods of high activity.